bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Creating a new function inside a function that reacts differently when specifacally called on.
+Able to retain and compile data.
 2. Study the following code, then answer the questions below.

 ```js